-- To avoid significant adverse impacts on flood behaviour and the environment. - To ensure development does not increase flood affectation elsewhere on the floodplain. - To minimise the flood risk to life and property associated with the use of land. - To ensure the integrity of the Hunter Valley Flood Mitigation Scheme is protected.
+- To ensure development does not increase flood affectation elsewhere on the floodplain. - To minimise the flood risk to life and property associated with the use of land. - To ensure the integrity of the Hunter Valley Flood Mitigation Scheme is protected.